Reyam6/Homework1/homework1.md

 > 1. 519

-\`2.how many variables do we have for each pet?
+\`2.how many variables do we have for each pet ?

 (4 points)

-> variables:7
+> variables: 7

 \`3.
 Copy the code provided in the homework documentation and paste it here.